With a little TLC and some inexpensive wood we can fix that!

 Last week I went to pick up some free wood (that I found in the free section of craig's list) and was surprised to find they had a few other things for free too.
 Like the above cheap laminate cabinet, and a beat up folding table.
 I grabbed the wood and threw the other two items in as well...you never know right...

-I hadn’t planned on using the cabinet anytime soon but a few days later while thinking of a spot in my living room that needed a bench I had an idea, I could turn the cabinet into a storage bench!
-(Oh, and that folding table?
-It is my new work surface, you can see the top is pretty scratched up, but I don’t care!)
+Though, I hadn't planned on using the cabinet anytime soon a few days later while thinking of a spot in my living room that needed a bench I had an idea, I could turn the cabinet into a storage bench!

 I quickly set to work, using some of the scrap wood I had gotten and pieces from my own huge scrap pile.
-I used 2×4’s on the bottom and glued and nailed them all around the bottom edges.
+You can see I used 2x4's on the bottom and glued and nailed them all around the bottom edges.
 This serves two purposes, to beef up the base so I can add trim and have somewhere to nail it into, and to have a place to add feet or casters on the bottom.

 Ok, probably not...they are from one of my recent contributor posts here, my Kid's Old Drawer Media Cabinet.
 When I repurposed the drawers to make it, I had to trim off the edges of each drawer and these were the left over scraps.
 They were the perfect thickness, so I glued and nailed them on!
 You will also see the weird shaped ones in the middle...I was out of the drawer scraps and wanted some middle support for the bench top, and these scraps were also the same thickness.
 They were left over from the Repurposed Crib Dog Crate that Sunny is still loving.
 Moral of the story...never throw away anything!!
 Actually throwing things away is good, but scraps can come in handy. 🙂